ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 {% include linkedHeading.html heading="Using emissions data provided by manufacturers" level=3 %}

 Many manufacturers choose to provide [life cycle emissions data](../lifecycle#life-cycle-emissions-data) such as information relating to the [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) of a product.
 A PCF provides an estimate of the total greenhouse gas emissions associated with a product across its entire life cycle, including the proportional allocation of emissions to each distinct life cycle stage.
-PCF data can be used to derive direct operational emissions resulting from an organisation's owned hardware assets.
+PCF data can be used to derive operational emissions resulting from a device.

 Operational carbon can vary widely between different device types, as illustrated below: